isomerpages/ogp-isomer/index.md

         - title: Cheatsheet
           description: Try out what Isomer offers
           url: https://gmail.com
+  - infobar:
+      subtitle: 📢 Latest from the Isomer team
+      description: Hear what we’re working on next and stay updated
+      button: Announcements
+      url: /announcements
   - infopic:
       title: Create and launch in days
       description: Our template makes it easy to get a site up and running.
 On average